- Harriet Irving Library

 Publication Manual of the American Psychological Association, HWK-REF BF76.7 .P83 2010

-Uniform Requirements for Manuscripts Submitted to Biomedical Journals, sometimes called Vancouver style, International Committee of Medical Journal Editors
+Recommendations for the Conduct, Reporting, Editing and Publication of Scholarly Work in Medical Journals, sometimes called Vancouver style, International Committee of Medical Journal Editors, public access

 Sometimes you will find a citation which uses an unfamiliar abbreviation or acronym in place of the full periodical title.
 The National Library of Medicine has a search engine which may help.

 NLM Catalog: Journals referenced in the NCBI Databases, public access